stevedepp/CoreMLiPhoneApp/README.md

 > As usual, Apple made the process very easy.
 Thank you for watching.

 Note: `ImageClassifierPlayground.playground` appears as a folder in GitHub and as an Xcode app on a Mac.
-This is understandable since the code has folder operations build into the X code representation (as shown in the demo video, and as you'd see in when loading the code in X code.)
+This is understandable since the code has folder operations build into the X code representation (as shown in the demo video, and as you'd see in when loading the code in X code).